Hexsis/hexchange/README.md

-# hexchange
+# micros-service-boilerplate
-A group based bill splitter for food orders, parties, apartment sharing etc.

---- Need to Make a nice Readme
+The Microservice Boilerplate for Micros.
+This will have a federated subgraph.